CumulusNetworks/docs/content/cumulus-linux-510/Installation-Management/Installing-a-New-Cumulus-Linux-Image.md

 - `-z` stages a <span class="a-tooltip">[ZTP](## "Zero Touch Provisioning")</span> script.
 - `-t` stages an NVUE `startup.yaml` file.

-The following example stages an image that is hosted on an HTTP server:
+The following example stages an image on an HTTP server:

 ```
 cumulus@cumulus:~$ sudo onie-install -i http://203.0.113.10/image-installer
 ```

-The following example stages an image that is hosted on an HTTP server and a ZTP script hosted on an HTTP server:
+The following example stages an image and a ZTP script on an HTTP server:

 ```
 cumulus@cumulus:~$ sudo onie-install -i http://203.0.113.10/image-installer -z http://203.0.113.10/ztp-script
 ```

-The following example stages an image that is hosted on an HTTP server and a local NVUE `startup.yaml` file:
+The following example stages an image on an HTTP server and a local NVUE `startup.yaml` file:

 ```
 cumulus@cumulus:~$ sudo onie-install -i http://203.0.113.10/image-installer -t /etc/nvue.d/startup.yaml